Landgate/govhack/README.md

 Hi there GovHacker,

-Herein you shall find a collection of resources to help you use Landgate's SLIP platform in your GovHack 2015 project.
+Herein you shall find a collection of resources to help you use Landgate's SLIP plincludlingatform in your GovHack 2015 project.

 # What is SLIP?